-Also, they will need to know who is their target audience (white-collar executives fighting RICO charges, blue-collar workers with a workers comp claim, or those accused needing criminal defense help), their “buyer personas” (who is likely to need their legal services), and any interesting developments in the legal field that would be relevant to your clients, such as changes in the law or legal technology that enables clients to access their files virtually.
+Also, they will need to know who is their target audience, “buyer personas” (who is likely to need their legal services), and any interesting developments in the legal field that would be relevant to your clients, such as changes in the law or legal technology that enables clients to access their files virtually.

 Tip 3 – Know your state’s ethics rules

 Law firms and lawyers should keep abreast of their respective state’s ethics rules for marketing and advertising, so you don’t violate any ethics.
 Some key considerations are: